 Littlebois Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations

 are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Littlebois has been recorded under many different variations, including Peverell, Peverill, Peverley, Peverly, Littleboys and others.

 Early Notables of the Littlebois family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Littlebois Notables in all our PDF Extended History products and printed products wherever possible.
+Thomas Peverell (died 1419) was an English prelate, Bishop of Ossory...
+Another 33 words (2 lines of text) are included under the topic Early Littlebois Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Littlebois family to Ireland

 Some of the Littlebois family moved to Ireland